lizeth-b/calculator/README.md

 # calculator

-A basic calculator for The Odin Project.
+A basic calculator with keyboard support for The Odin Project.

 https://lizeth-b.github.io/calculator/